 - benefits both young people and the aged.

-- benefits beginners who need joint rehab – as well as advanced-level athletes who want to bring their strength and sports performance up to the next level.
+- It benefits beginners who need joint rehab and advanced-level athletes who want to bring their strength and sports performance up to the next level.

 Pilates Tower VS Trapeze Table